-German born Wolfgang Held has been working as Director of Photography in New York City since the mid 1990s.
-He went on the road with Sacha Baron Cohen as DP for his movie Brüno, and won an Emmy in 2008 for Best Cinematography on the PBS show Carrier.
+German-born Wolfgang Held has been working as Director of Photography in New York City since the 1990s.
+He went on the road with Sacha Baron Cohen as DP for his movie Brüno, and won an Emmy for Best Cinematography on the PBS show Carrier.

-The camera work on his first narrative feature, Ripe, (1996), was singled out by The New York Times critic Stephen Holden for “the same penetrating vision of adolescence found in the photographs of Nan Goldin and Sally Mann.”
+The camera work on Held’s first narrative feature, Ripe, was singled out by NY Times critic Stephen Holden for “the same penetrating vision of adolescence found in the photographs of Nan Goldin and Sally Mann.”

-Throughout his career, Wolfgang Held has also been photographing as well as co-producing films with his wife, filmmaker Pola Rapaport: Broken Meat (1992), Blind Light (1998), Family Secret (2000), Writer of O (2005), and Hair: Let the Sunshine In (2007).
-His camerawork in Broken Meat, which was shown at Sundance, won Best Cinematography at the Oberhausen International Film Festival.
-Held has also co-written and co-produced as well as photographed the directorial debut of David Jacobson, Criminal (1994).
+Throughout his career, Wolfgang Held has also filmed as well as co-produced films with his wife, filmmaker Pola Rapaport: Broken Meat (Sundance Doc competition), Blind Light (starring Edie Falco), Family Secret (Best Doc of the year at La Scam in France), Writer of O (Zeitgeist theatrical release), and Hair: Let the Sunshine In.
+His camerawork in Broken Meat, won Best Cinematography at the Oberhausen International Film Festival.
+Held has also co-written and co-produced as well as photographed the directorial debut of David Jacobson, Criminal (Berlin Film Festival).

 Wolfgang Held holds an M.F.A. in Film from Temple University and studied American Literature in Germany.
 He lives in Williamsburg, New York.